 If bank details have been accessed, money has been taken or if you are unsure about both of these points, we also recommend speaking to your bank for their advice on protecting your account based on your unique circumstances.

 If you’ve been duped into calling or sending a text message to a premium rate number, you can complain to Phonepay Plus.
 This organisation polices companies that use premium rate numbers; it can fine companies and may be able to aid you with obtaining a refund (see www.phonepayplus.org.uk for more information).

 Telephone features from Fleur to help you avoid scams

 • Caller Display: We recommend buying a telephone handset which has a screen for caller display.
 You can then call us on 0333 320 4020 and ask us to add Caller Display on your account.
-This costs only 82p/month and you will be able to see the number calling so you can choose whether or not to answer.
+This is a free service that enables you to see the number calling so you can choose whether or not to answer.

 • Choose to Refuse: This option enables you to put a stop to nuisance or unwanted calls by stopping them from getting through to you.
 Choose to Refuse allows you to block up to 10 numbers and is free if you have received a fraudulent call which you have reported to us